jietaowu/jietaowu/README.md

 <br />

-Hi, I'm Jietao Wu (Jack Wu), a independent ios developer from the United States.
+Hi, I'm Jietao Wu (Jack Wu), an independent ios developer from the United States.
 My passion is developing software.